 “Green entrepreneurs” are developing, deploying, and expanding localized solutions to global climate crises, yet only 2% of incubators and accelerators focus on climate challenges worldwide.
 One example is Mark Kebo Akparibo, founder of Tele-Bere Green AgroFarms.
 They are revolutionizing agriculture in Ghana’s semi-arid Northern Savanna.

 As part of ANDE’s Accelerating Women Climate Entrepreneurs (AWCE) program, Tele-Bere received funding support from ANDE member FMO, the Dutch entrepreneurial development bank.
-Watch this video to learn more about their entrepreneurial journey.
+Watch their video and visit our entrepreneur journeys page and discover other stories of climate entrepreneurs.

 In partnership with the IKEA Foundation, ANDE launched the second phase of its initiative supporting green entrepreneurship in India and Kenya.
 The program seeks to help ensure a smooth transition to a greener, more inclusive economy in which green entrepreneurs can thrive and create good jobs.
 Through this partnership, ANDE conducted research on the green enterprise economy and brought together donors, investors, enterprise support organizations, policymakers, and entrepreneurs to identify and support solutions that help green enterprises in India and Kenya grow.